MomsFriendlyDevCo/Testa/README.md

 Testa.only()
 ------------
 Mark a test for 'only' inclusion.
-Unless overriden these will be the only tests run.
+Unless overridden these will be the only tests run.
 Returns the chainable instance.